mainlp/mainlp.github.io/_pages/website-notes.md

 ## Adding Publications

 Copy the Bibtex reference of the publication and add the reference to _bibliography/papers.bib.
+Papers will be displayed in reverse chronological order.
 Make sure that the following fields in the Bibtex reference are populated, as these will be used to create the publication's entry on the website:
  - year
  - month
  - author